baogorek/typingtutor/README.md

 library(typingtutor)
 ```

-To practice typing on the Github repo tidyverse/dplyr, simply enter
+To practice typing on the Github repo *tidyverse/dplyr*, simply enter
 ```
 type_github()
 ```
-or, for another repo, enter its Github extension as an argument:
+or, for another repo, enter the Github repository path as an argument:
 ```
 type_github("stefvanbuuren/mice")
 ```

 The user is presented with a choice of R files and then groups of R expressions
 within those files for which to type on.
-There is currently a 1000 character
+A maximum of 1000 characters will be
-limit on the group, and functions longer than 1000 characters will be truncated.
+presented to the user, and functions longer than 1000 characters are truncated.

 ## The typingtutor companion webpage